Mississippi River Basin

 Reducing Harmful Nutrients to Restore Healthy Water

 Millions of people and wildlife species depend on the Mississippi River for fresh water.
-Nutrient runoff from farm fields and water pollution of all kinds have created a dead zone in the Gulf of America, which threatens drinking water, biodiversity and recreation throughout the basin.
+Nutrients leaking from farm fields and water pollution of all kinds threaten drinking water, biodiversity and recreation throughout the basin and have created a dead zone in the Gulf.

 Practices on land and water throughout the basin profoundly affect water quality and jeopardize health of both the river and those who depend on it.